How to animate blinks and eye darts

-When a character is having a conversation, the left to right eye darts conveys the character looking in his partner’s eyes while they talk.
+When a character is having a conversation, the left to right eye darts convey the character is looking at his partner’s eyes while they talk.

 - Up and down

 When a character is sizing up the person they’re talking to.
-Can be used when a character is dismissive or fearful.
+It can be used when a character is dismissive or fearful.